Caitlin-Sykes/ComputerCraft-Scripts/readme.md

 1. **Player Logger**:
     - **Description**: This script currently keeps a record of players log in times and log out times, and writes this to a file.
 It also calculates the top three players in terms of play times, and displays them at the top of the monitor.
     - **Usage**: Install this script on a Computercraft computer.
 Run the script to start logging player activities.
+2. **An On/Off Switch using Monitors**:
+    - **Description**: This script currently displays two buttons on a monitor, and whether it is currently enabled or disabled.
+The user can right click on the buttons to toggle factory states.
+Power is controlled by the computer emitting redstone signals.
+    - **Usage**: Install this script on a Computercraft computer.
+Connect the computer to a monitor, and optionally, a resistive heater, to toggle the state of the factory.

 ## Installation